Vishnupriya2208/Bootcamp/day4/README.md

 **Task 2: Understanding & Exploring Data Bias**

 📌 **Overview**
-This project aims to **understand, explore, and detect biases in datasets**, which can significantly impact decision-making in **machine learning, analytics, and AI applications**.
+This task aims to **understand, explore, and detect biases in datasets**, which can significantly impact decision-making in **machine learning, analytics, and AI applications**.
 We analyze different types of biases, their sources, and apply methods to **identify, visualize, and mitigate them** for fairer outcomes.

 ---